Valby Gasworks: Explosion

 When the works were constructed, they were positioned well outside of Copenhagen city for public safety.
 However, in the postwar years the city rapidly expanded.
 By the 1960s, the works had been completely surrounded by housing.

-On September 26, 1964, at 9.36 am, an explosion occurred in the gasworks control house.
+On 26 September 1964, at 9.36 am, an explosion occurred in the gasworks control house.
 This was one of the buildings out towards Vigerslev Allé, between the two gasholders.
 Due to negligent maintenance, the building had been filled with a mixture of air and coal gas, forming a dangerously explosive mix (oxyhydrogen).
 This was subsequently accidentally ignited by a cigarette or spark.
 Although the gas mixture was well under 1.000 m³, the building was obliterated, punching holes in both gas holders in the process.
 Circa 140.000 m³ of gas began to escape, until it too was ignited by the burning building, burning with high flame for a few minutes but without doing any further damage.

 The force of the explosion was sufficient such that Copenhagen residents believed an atom bomb had been dropped 3 workers at the gasworks were killed by the explosion, a man in a nearby bakery died of shock and another man died from falling roof tiles.
 In total 200 people were hospitalised.
-More than 100.000 windows were smashed in a 5 km radius from the works, and the explosion caused 35 million krone in damage, equivalent to 370 million krone in 2013.
+More than 100.000 windows were smashed in a 5 km radius from the works, and the explosion caused 35 million kroner in damage, equivalent to 370 million kroner in 2013.

 After the explosion, the works – which was only functioning for distribution and storage – was completely closed and leveled by the authorities.
 Today it is used for housing.
 Gas storage was moved to a gasholder built nearby on Køgevej.